 1. Save more on your games

 When working on a project with a co-developer, you can cut costs by paying for the time and effort required by the hired team.
 This is helpful because it eliminates the need to budget for regular wages, benefits, vacation time, training, or extra taxes.
 You won’t have to worry about providing the necessary software and gear because the outsourced staff will use their own.
 The cost of software licenses alone might run each artist between $5,000 and USD 10,000.
+Companies like Styngr support game funding for games, artists, and Metaverse experiences.

 2. You will save lots of time